12 Types of Ballroom Dances and Their Definition

 Foxtrot is an American ballroom dance first performed by Harry Fox in 1914.

-It is very easy to learn, making it the ideal ballroom dance for beginners.
+It is easy to learn, making it the ideal ballroom dance for beginners.

 It involves long, smooth, and flowing movements through the dance floor.